 Industries where compliance is compulsory

-For more information about different industries you can see our articles on the different industries.
-Some industries where it is necessary to comply with the requirements of the law are:
+For more information about different industries in ADA Guidelines 2021, you can see our articles on the different industries.
+Some of them where it is necessary to comply with the requirements of the law are:

 - Digital agencies